lindentechde/Somon-Script/README.md

 ## Language Philosophy

-Somoni-script aims to make programming accessible to Tajik speakers by
+SomonScript aims to make programming accessible to Tajik speakers by providing:
-providing:

 1. **Familiar Keywords**: Using Tajik Cyrillic terms for programming concepts
 2. **Modern Syntax**: TypeScript-like features and clean syntax